approximately-equal/kingmaker-thesis/contents/matter/background.typ

 === Statistical Social Choice Rules <statistical>

-The idea of preference realization comes up in social choice theory, though they define it as a model for ballot generation, rather than a stochastic realization.
+The idea of preference realization comes up in social choice theory, though social choice theorists (aka economists) define it as a model for ballot generation, rather than a stochastic realization.
 These models have characteristics and parameters $theta$ which allow us to simulate voting behavior in some ways.
 Below a few of the most common models are defined.

 #definition(title: "Impartial")[
   Let $Pi$ be the collection of possible ballots.
 The impartial model randomly draws votes according to the following pmf. $